 A Recap

-As one can see from the PaaS, IaaS, and SaaS definition provided above, all three are the models of cloud service provision – a buzzword in modern e-commerce.
+As one can see from the PaaS, IaaS, and SaaS definitions provided above, all three are the models of cloud service provision – a buzzword in modern e-commerce.
 Each of them has its peculiarities, pros, and cons, and each comes with specific requirements as to its use and the degree of user involvement in the process of software development, management, and upgrade.
 Choosing your ideal cloud computing model depends on the degree of involvement and control you would like to have, as well as the relative risks and benefits each of them provides.